Skip to main content

 Overview

-A Chat session is a focused interaction between you and Enterprise h2oGPTe, consisting of a series of prompts and answers that are based on a specific Collection.
+A Chat session is an interaction between you and Enterprise h2oGPTe that consists of a series of prompts and answers.

 Components of a Chat session